 This three-year project on the Future of Legal Gender is funded by the UK Economic and Social Research Council (ESRC).
 It runs from May 2018 until April 2021.

-The aim of the project is to critically explore different ways of reforming legal gender.
-Its core question is whether we still need a legal gender status at all.
-What would be the social, cultural and political implications of abolishing legal gender status?
-What fears, concerns, and challenges would this proposal invoke?
+The aim of the project is to critically explore the question of legal gender (a term we use for the different ways in which law explicitly treats people as having a gender or sex that is stable, unitary, binary and carried with them).
+What would be the social, cultural and political implications if the ways state law recognised people’s sex/ gender radically changed?
+What concerns and challenges does this proposal invoke?
 The project will draw on experiences in other countries, the legal approach taken towards other social characteristics, such as religion, ethnicity and sexuality, and the views of activists, policy-makers, NGOs, lawyers and the wider public.

 Phase One of the research looked at legal systems for determining and regulating gender around the world.
 In light of law reforms being proposed and introduced internationally, its aim was to put the radical proposal of abolishing legal gender status into conversation with policy-makers, activists and NGOs.

 The second phase of our research is now underway.
 It is exploring the implications of either radically reforming or abolishing the current system by which people are legally gendered, including through registering sex at birth.
 Our research has now divided into four separate strands.